dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 ### 2.1 List of Systems and Services Endpoints

-The systems and services we will use are as follows: Instructions for these are further on
+The systems and services we will use are as follows: Instructions for these are further on...

 #### 2.1.1 Salesforce